Many Places to Grab Money, Banks Galore!

 FAU’s banking partner is PNC bank.
 They have an office on campus and several locations in South Florida and across 20 states.
 There are many ATMs on campus such as the lobby of the Student Support Services Building, the lobby of the Administration Building, Breezeway Food Court and several branches nearby.
 They also offer a Virtual Wallet option which allows you to keep track of your money.
 If they ever need cash this is helpful, although few students seem to use cash these days.

-The PNC Virtual Student Wallet has a spend account (primary checking account), a Reserve Account (Interest-bearing checking account) and a Growth Account (Long-term savings account).
+The PNC Virtual Student Wallet has a spending account (primary checking account), a Reserve Account (Interest-bearing checking account) and a Growth Account (Long-term savings account).
 Students obtain all three with this option.
 With this virtual wallet, students are provided with tools to help manage spending and saving.
 Parents can also receive the same account alerts as students when balances are low if they are enrolled.

 Students obtain a PNC Visa debit card.
 Students also are able to enjoy benefits for up to six years which include: